prog4biol/evop2019/EVOP_Python_2018.md

   Who's afraid of the big bad w(.)\1f
 ```

+> This would match:
+>
+> -  "Who's afraid of the big bad woof"
+> - "Who's afraid of the big bad weef"
+> -  "Who's afraid of the big bad waaf"
+>
+> But Not:
+>
-> This would match "Who's afraid of the big bad woof""Who's afraid of the big bad weef""Who's afraid of the big bad waaf"But Not, "Who's afraid of the big bad wolf" Or, "Who's afraid of the big bad wife"
+> - "Who's afraid of the big bad wolf"
+> -  "Who's afraid of the big bad wife"

 In a similar vein,